Reconciliation with a Hardened Wife

 I strongly recommend that a man listen to my 8-set series “Captains Through the Storm.”
 There he will find deeper meaning to the basis of this article.
 Available in CD or mp3 download format.

 PS: If you want immediate help, I have posted for you a 1-hour audio presentation called "Unraveling the Mysteries of the Female Mind."
 You can listen to it online or download it as an mp3 file.
-If you desire phone counseling or help with writing a letter of reconciliation, go to the UltimateHusband.com main page and click on the links for Phone Counseling and Guidelines for Writing a Letter of Reconciliation.
+If you desire phone counseling or help with writing a letter of reconciliation, go to the UltimateHusband.com main page and click on the link in the left hand sidebar Counseling and Letter Critiquing.